mayfrost/guides/CROSS-COMPILING.md

 `p`
 * Choose partition number
 `2`
-* Assign start of boot partition at the end of the bootloader space
+* Assign start of root partition at the end of the boot partition
 `134220802`
-* Assign end of boot partition (default) by pressing ENTER
+* Assign end of root partition (the rest of the drive by default) by pressing ENTER
 * Show the partitions
 `p`
 * If you agree save and exit